lwindolf/liferea/README.md

    Install the latest stable release and check if the problem is solved already.
    Please do not ask for help for older releases!

-Now there are three major support channels:
+At the moment there are two major support channels:

-+ The IRC channel "#liferea" on freenode.org.
-If you have easy to solve problems and simple questions feel free to ask the people hanging around there.

 + The mailing list (https://lists.sourceforge.net/lists/listinfo/liferea-devel).
   Good for posting compilation problems and starting longer discussions.